MuneebMuhammad/walee_assignment/MuneebMuhamad_task4_AdminDashboard/README.md

 ### How to run:
 * Open two terminals
 * In one terminal run "node server.js"
-* In another terminal change into "Admin directory" and run "ng serve --open"
+* In another terminal change into "admin-panel directory" and run "ng serve --open"